RSC New England Nursing Staff

 Mass Bay and Regis College

-“I enjoy working at RSC New England because of the people I work with on a daily basis.
+“I enjoy working at Boston IVF because of the people I work with on a daily basis.
 This unit is run so well because we all work well together.
 I also enjoy teaching patients and their partners.
 I like knowing that the end result is the miracle of having a baby and to be part of that makes my efforts worthwhile.”

 Vallorie O’Donnell, RN, BSN